-Update: Benjamin Straley performed for Donald Trump: I would like to make a statement on the Presidential Inaugural Prayer Service held at Washington National Cathedral in the District of Columbia on el 21 de enero de 2017/the 21st of January 2017.
+Update: Benjamin Straley performed for The Orange Man: One would have hoped he would have higher standards than that!
+The following is my statement on the Presidential Inaugural Prayer Service held at Washington National Cathedral in the District of Columbia on el 21 de enero de 2017/the 21st of January 2017.

-Readers may know that most musicians who were asked to perform for the Trump-Pence coronation/inauguration said “NO!”
+Readers may know that most musicians who were asked to perform for the coronation/inauguration of The Orange Man (TOM, and hereinafter referred to as TOM) said “NO!”
 One-by-one they refused.
 Good for them.
 They stood on some principles.
 They had their integrity, self-respect and dignity.

-Then there are other musicians whom I’ve lost all respect for and that’s because there was another event that was part of the inauguration where the musicians did not refuse to perform for Trump-Pence, and that’s what this article is about.
+Then there are other musicians whom I’ve lost all respect for and that’s because there was another event that was part of the inauguration where the musicians did not refuse to perform for El Hombre Naranja/TOM and his sidekick, and that’s what this article is about.

 To begin with, why is there a Presidential Inaugural Prayer Service in a nation where there is supposed to be a separation of church-religion and state?
 I wasn’t about to watch this Presidential Inaugural Prayer Service video just as I didn’t watch the coronation/inauguration.
 This prayer service should have been included as part of the “Boycott the Inauguration” movement.
 But that would have required possessing some principles and convictions on the part of the staff at WNC.
 I scanned through their video of this prayer service and saw enough of it with the sound off to comment on it.
 I have lost all respect for everyone at Washington National Cathedral who took part in this Presidential Inaugural Prayer Service and that’s because they stand for nothing.
 That is so typical of Democrats, and I suspect most (if not all) of the staff at WNC are Democrats considering that the District is a city of mostly Democrats and devout Hillarybots/Obamabots.

 man boy in an adult body who behaves like an angry, out-of-control, elementary schoolyard bully deserves no respect at all.
-Respect must be earned regardless of one’s position of authority or office held and Trump has done nothing to earn anyone’s respect.
-His low-information, know-nothing, stupid-is-in, childish supporters are just as ugly, nasty, vile and despicable as their messiah Trump from reading their comments on message forums.
-(Related: The Trump Cult).
+Respect must be earned regardless of one’s position of authority or office held and TOM has done nothing to earn anyone’s respect.
+His low-information, know-nothing, stupid-is-in, childish supporters are just as ugly, nasty, vile and despicable as their messiah from reading their comments on message forums.
+(Related: TOM’s Cult).
 Some of them are proud Nazis.
 Some of them write about “the niggers” or “negrows [sic].”
-Two comments I read from the Trumpbots while writing this article read: “It’s good to have a pure Aryan in the White House” and “It’s good to have a white man back in the White House who doesn’t have a tranny wife.”
+Two comments I read from the supporters of TOM while writing this article read: “It’s good to have a pure Aryan in the White House” and “It’s good to have a white man back in the White House who doesn’t have a tranny wife.”
 (Sigh.)
-The Trump disciples are anti-GLBTQ and they write hateful comments about “the trannies” as you see above.
-The Trumpbots are full of hate.
+TOM’s disciples are anti-GTQBL and they write hateful comments about “the trannies” as you see above.
+The supporters of TOM are full of hate, and are proud of their ignorance.
 They would have lived very comfortably in Nazi Germany and they come with this Dark Ages’ mentality.
 They’re constantly writing comments about “libtards, libturds and DemoRATS.”
 They hate on anyone who is not Republican, white, with blue-eyes and with blond hair, and they make baseless assumptions about commenters they know absolutely nothing about.
-They are the scum of the Earth, just like their Führer.
+They are the scum of the Earth, just like TOM.

-This despicable Führer Trump was recorded back in 2005 bragging about grabbing women “by the pussy … you can do anything … grab them by the pussy.”
+This despicable Orange Man was recorded back in 2005 bragging about grabbing women “by the pussy … you can do anything … grab them by the pussy.”

 “I moved on her like a bitch, but I couldn’t get there, and she was married.
 Then all of a sudden I see her, she’s now got the big phony tits and everything.”
-(It’s not clear who Trump was talking about.)
+(It’s not clear who The Orange Man was talking about.)

 The hypocrites at Washington National Cathedral could have stood up, stood for something, and released a firmly-worded statement that this prayer service would not be held in Washington National Cathedral with the suggestion that it be moved to the Kennedy Center Concert Hall with the entire staff of WNC refusing to have anything to do with it because of their supposed-professed principles and convictions.
 Ha!
 What principles and convictions do these Establishment boot lickers have?

-At the Kennedy Center, Führer Trump could have had his Inaugural Prayer Team conduct the service which would have included Franklin Graham (the son of right-wing evangelical Billy Graham) with Franklin Graham’s long track record of anti-GLBTQ statements and frequent attacks on Muslims.
-Did Trump’s Inaugural Prayer Team attend the service at WNC?
-(Related: Here’s A Look At Trump’s Inaugural Prayer Team).
+At the Kennedy Center, TOM could have had his Inaugural Prayer Team conduct the service which would have included Franklin Graham (the son of right-wing evangelical Billy Graham) with Franklin Graham’s long track record of anti-GLBTQ statements and frequent attacks on Muslims.
+Did TOM’s Inaugural Prayer Team attend the service at WNC?
+(Related: Here’s A Look At TOM’s Inaugural Prayer Team).
 The Kennedy Center Concert Hall — which comes with a fairly new pipe organ built by Casavant Frères, installed in 2012 and which could be used for a prayer service — would have been a much better venue and a secular venue for this prayer service.
-That’s because again (for the thick people) there is supposed to be a separation of church and state en los Estados Unidos/in the United States and this event was about celebrating the US Oligarchy/The Establishment or as Führer Trump calls it, “The Swamp” with his cabinet full of millionaires and billionaires.
+That’s because again (for the thick people) there is supposed to be a separation of church and state en los Estados Unidos/in the United States and this event was about celebrating the US Oligarchy/The Establishment or as TOM calls it, “The Swamp” with his cabinet full of millionaires and billionaires.

 I stopped watching the Liturgies at Washington National Cathedral at the beginning of November 2016 having become thoroughly turned off by them and what they were doing there (and probably still are) which I have written about in articles, the links of which are down the page.
 I’m glad I’ve moved on to High Church La Cathédrale Notre-Dame de Paris.
-It’s a much better and more pleasing Liturgy at Notre-Dame (I love it! although I’m not at all religious), and I’ve not seen any military on the sacred grounds of Notre-Dame where you might actually find someone like a Jesus there.
+It’s a much better and more pleasing Liturgy at Notre-Dame (although I’m not at all religious).
 Shame, Shame, Shame on you Washington National Cathedral!
 Related: Musicians need to stand for something!
 Chau.— el barrio rosa